HemantPandagre/iOS-CleanArchitecture-Swift-Storyboard/README.md

 **1) Viewcontroller:**

-  The 'Viewcontroller' file is responsible for configuring all components like Interactor, Presenter, Router, Worker and DataStore for transfering the data.
+  The 'Viewcontroller' file defines a scene and contains a view or views. it keeps instances of the interactor and router.
+Passes the actions from views to the interactor (output) and takes the presenter actions as input.

 **2) Interactor:**

   The 'Interactor' file is responsible for the business logic.
+Keeps a reference to the presenter.
+The interactor should never import the UIKit.

 **3) Presenter:**